halfhorst/Sigrun/README.md

 1. You need to go to your IAM console and give the lambda invocation role full permissions for ECS and DynamoDb and read permissions for VPC.
 2. adding the application id to the lambda code.

-At this point, you should be able to execut commands against Sigrun using either the CLI or Discord interactions, and start a Valheim server instance.
+At this point, you should be able to execute commands against Sigrun using either the CLI or Discord interactions, and start a Valheim server instance.

 ## Interface